Irving Link: Early life

 Their journey took them to cities across America, from Philadelphia to Seattle.
 Along the way, Link developed an appreciation for fine clothing, purchasing his first set of Palm Beach suits in the Carolinas.
 Eventually, the couple settled in California, where Link used his earnings to enter the dress business.
 Though they briefly considered relocating back East, a coin toss decided their fate—California became their permanent home.

-By 1949, they had purchased a modest house in Beverly Hills, and Link’s life took a defining turn when an early morning walk led him to breakfast at the Polo Lounge of the Beverly Hills Hotel.
+By 1949, they had purchased a modest house in Beverly Hills.
+An early morning walk led Link to breakfast at the Polo Lounge of the Beverly Hills Hotel.
 That visit marked the beginning of his decades-long connection with the hotel.

 Beverly Hills Hotel patronage

 In 1950, Link began frequenting the Beverly Hills Hotel.
 For 42 years, he spent his days by the hotel's pool, engaging in activities such as sunbathing and playing gin rummy.
 His consistent presence made him a well-known figure among the hotel's staff and guests.